 A quick Google or YouTube search can bring up hundreds, if not thousands of drummers.
 Here are more established players and up-and-comers who have been making an impact in different ways:

 Anika Nilles (Germany): An independent drummer and educator who started her career on YouTube and is now drumming with Jeff Beck, Anika is known for her progressive style, technique, and creativity.

 Senri Kawaguchi (Japan): Senri is an award-winning jazz/fusion drummer whose talent was recognized at a very young age.
 She’s an active solo and session player who has worked with artists such as Bootsy Collins and Guthrie Govan.

 Taylor Gordon (USA): Known as “the pocket queen”, Taylor is a drummer and producer who has played with Fifth Harmony, Michelle Williams and Daya, and with Beyonce at the Super Bowl Halftime Show.

 Camille Bigeault (France): Camille is making her mark with odd time signatures and polyrhythms.
-You can catch her performing at drum festivals and as the drummer for French artist Jenifer.
+You can catch her performing at drum festivals, drumming with major French artists, and giving masterclasses.